mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

     steps to keep the Credits flowing, or maybe are just wicked and enjoy stealing from merchant brethren.
 Whatever the reason, they now pose a double threat; competition for trade goods and the possibility that they will attempt to steal from the Travellers.
-The pirates’ actions are also causing a general distrust of tramp trader crews in the region, so it behoves the Travellers to set things straight... one way or another!
+The pirates' actions are also causing a general distrust of tramp trader crews in the region, so it behoves the Travellers to set things straight... one way or another!